 Claribel is a very popular first name for women (#2061 out of 4276, Top 48%) but a rare last name for both adults and children.
 (2000 U.S. Census)

 Shown below is the birth name popularity of Claribel for girls.
 Claribel reached its highest rank of #785 in the U.S. during 1900-1909, but is not found in the list at the moment.
 (2014 Birth Statistics)

+Claire (#44 a year ago), Bella (#70), Clara (#108), Clare (#723), Clarissa (#765), Klara, Clarine, Clarice, Clarabelle, Belle, Belva and Bell are the popular variation forms of Claribel listed in the Top 1000.
+Variants like Clarabeth are seldom used.
+These girl names were at the apex of their popularity during the years 1880-1889 (usage of 0.4601%) and are now significantly less widespread (usage 0.2531%, down 45%), with forms such as Clarissa, Clare, Claribel, Bell and Belle falling out of style.
+Clara (#108), Claire (#44) and Bella (#70) are three of the more trendy girl names in this compilation, and there is also a revival in birth name usage for Bella, Claire and Clara.
 Shown below is a comparison of the usage of the girl name Claribel and related names.
-Claire (#44 a year ago), Bella (#70), Clara (#108), Clare (#723), Clarissa (#765), Klara, Clarine, Clarice, Clarabelle, Belle, Belva and Bell are the popular variation forms of Claribel listed in the Top 1000.
-These girl names were at the apex of their popularity during 1880-1889 and are now significantly less widespread, with forms such as Clarissa, Clare, Belle, Clarice and Claribel falling out of style.
-Clara (#108), Claire (#44) and Bella (#70) are three of the more trendy girl names in this compilation, with Bella, Claire and Clara going through a revival in usage.
 (2014 Birth Statistics)